Sanglorian/orcus/Orcus Monsters - current.md

 > **Squish Small**
 > A witchcrawler can compress its body enough to squeeze through a 1-inch-wide crack.
 Cracks and other openings that are more than 1 inch wide do not slow the witchcrawler at all.

-The witchcrawler is a nightmarish blend of arachnid and serpent, possessing fangs with sophorific venom and the ability to crawl along walls and ceilings with unnatural agility.
+The witchcrawler is a nightmarish blend of arachnid and serpent, possessing the power to suffocate foes without touching them and the ability to crawl along walls and ceilings with unnatural agility.

 > #### Stygira